soluhealth/emmtyper/README.md

 ## BLAST or PCR?

-If you are not sure which pipeline to choose from, I recommend using `blast` first, and use `pcr` when you want to check if anything weird is happening in your `blast` result.
+If you are not sure which pipeline to choose from, we recommend using `blast` first.
+The `blast` workflow is fast and works well with assemblies.
+You can then use the `pcr` mode if you wish to perform some troubleshooting.

-An example problem where this might be useful is when there are too much hits reported by emmtyper.
+For example, the `pcr` workflow might be useful when troubleshooting isolates for which emmtyper has reported more than 3 clusteres and/or too many alleles.

-An important thing to note is that not all emm-like can be caught in the conventional PCR typing.
-PCR pipeline here can be used to see which hits would be returned in the setting of a conventional typing.
-This is however not fail-proof, as in silico PCR fails when the two primers do not align in the same contig.
-Better assembly would resolve this problem.
+An important thing to note is that not all `emm-like` alleles can be identified by using by PCR typing.
+The `pcr` workflow can be used to test which hits would be returned if carrying out conventional M-typing using PCR.
+However, the workflow is not foolproof, as *in silico* PCR will fail when one or both primers do not align in the same contig (i.e., the allele is broken across two or more contigs) or there are mutations in the primer sites.
+In the former case, this might be an indication of poor sequence coverage or contamination.

 ## Contact